tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 - Iterators are the present.
 We should support generic programming, whether it is done in terms of pointers, a particular iterator, or an iterator type specified as a template parameter.
-- Pointers are important.
-The fastest transcoding will always be done in terms of pointers (due to the speed of SIMD operations in particular).
-We should support all-pointer-interface transcoding.
 - Transcoding cannot be a black box; sometimes you need to be able to find where there is a break in the encoding, or to detect whether a sequence has any broken encodings in it.
 We should provide utility functions that let